 Prior to joining Dalberg, Andrew was in Accenture's Government Strategy practice, where he assisted US agencies and international organizations.
-He is the Co-Chair of mothers2mothers International, an innovative program preventing mother-to-child transmission of HIV.
+He is a director and former board co-chair of mothers2mothers International, an innovative program preventing mother-to-child transmission of HIV.
 Andrew holds an MBA from Harvard Business School, an MPP from the Kennedy School of Government, and a BA in Economics from Princeton.

 Henrik Skovby is the former Global Managing Partner and founder of Dalberg.
 In his current capacity as Executive Chairman of Dalberg Group most of Henrik time is dedicated industry innovation and establishing new business lines under the Dalberg brand.
 As a strategy consultant, Henrik's main focus has been corporate strategy and organizational reforms.
 He has led a series of institutional reviews in the development sector and has been involved in launching several global commissions and thought leadership initiatives.

 Prior to Dalberg, Henrik worked at McKinsey & Company, where his focus was financial and public institutions.
 He began his professional career at the United Nations Development Program, where he worked on project management, budget matters, and strategic positioning of the organization.
 Henrik holds a Master's of Public Administration degree from Harvard University, a degree in Business Economics from Copenhagen Business School, and an undergraduate degree in Political Science from University of Aarhus.